-It is estimated that about 33 million televisions will ship in 2013.
+It is estimated that more than 33 million televisions shipped in 2014.
 More than 19 million of these will be greater than 40 inches in size.
-With televisions getting bigger and using more energy, it?s no wonder that most consumers say that energy efficiency will be a factor in their next television choice.
+With televisions getting bigger and using more energy, it's no wonder that most consumers say that energy efficiency will be a factor in their next television choice.
 Look for the ENERGY STAR label to save energy, save money, and help protect the climate.

 ENERGY STAR certified televisions are on average, over 25 percent more energy efficient than conventional models, saving energy in all usage modes: sleep, idle, and on.
 The label can be found on everything from standard TVs to large screen TVs with the latest features like 3D and internet connectivity.
 Many models that earn the ENERGY STAR incorporate LEDs, the latest in screen backlighting technology.

 Saving energy with ENERGY STAR certified home entertainment products helps protect the climate.
 A home equipped with TVs, a Blu-Ray player, a compact audio system, and a home-theatre-in-a-box that have earned the ENERGY STAR, can save more than $200 over the life of the products.
 If each TV, DVD player, and home theatre system purchased in the U.S. this year earned the ENERGY STAR, we would prevent more than 2.2 billion pounds of greenhouse gas emissions every year, equal to the emissions from more than 200,000 cars.

 Current Specification Effective Date: June 1, 2013